-If your Hydro Flask water bottle or tumbler is one of the newer models (post-2020) and is powder-coated, then it will be dishwasher safe and can be safely placed inside your dishwasher for a clean.
+If your Hydro Flask water bottle or tumbler is one of the newer models (post-2020) and is powder-coated, then it will be dishwasher safe and can be safely placed inside your dishwasher for cleaning.

 However, you may not have a dishwasher, or you may not want to put your Hydro Flask bottle in the dishwasher just in case it has a detrimental effect on it.
-In this case, Hydro Flask recommends using warm water and dish soap along with their bottle brush and straw and lid cleaning set.
+In this case, Hydro Flask recommends using warm water and dish soap along with their bottle brush, straw, and lid cleaning set.

 If you are looking for the easiest way of cleaning your Hydro Flask that requires minimal effort, then Hydro Flask has their natural cleaning tablets to help clean your water bottle.

-To use these tablets, all you need to do is to fill your water bottle up with warm water and put one natural cleaning tablet in per 32 ounces of water.
+To use these tablets, all you need to do is fill your water bottle up with warm water and put one natural cleaning tablet per 32 ounces of water.

 You can then leave your bottle alone for 15-30 minutes before emptying and rinsing.